marnelfr/udemy.react/README.md

 State can be updated for whatever reason we may have: upon user events, or because of a timer expired (with setTimeout()) for example.

-While updating the state that depends on the previous state, we should always refer to that previous state in order to make sure that we're operating on the latest state snapshot.
+While updating the state that depends on the previous state value, we should always refer to that previous state in order to make sure that we're operating on the latest state snapshot.